memgraph/gqlalchemy/docs/reference/gqlalchemy/query_builders/memgraph_query_builder.md

 **Arguments**:

 - `path` - A string representing the path to the CSV file.
+If beginning with `http://`, `https://`, or `ftp://`, the CSV file will be fetched over the network.
 - `header` - A bool indicating if the CSV file starts with a header row.
 - `row` - A string representing the name of the variable for iterating over each row.